Jeffrey Epstein’s Female Enablers Could Still Be Charged, Says ‘New York Times’ Report

 — julie k. brown (@jkbjournalist) August 30, 2019

 Marcinkova began as Epstein’s sex slave who reportedly grew into one of his enablers.
-Finally, Ross is accused of working as a scheduler for Epstein and allegedly discarded of three computers from the disgraced financier’s Palm Beach mansion — computers that were believed to contain naked photos of his victims.
+Finally, Ross is accused of working as a scheduler for Epstein and allegedly discarded three computers from the disgraced financier’s Palm Beach mansion — computers that were believed to contain naked photos of his victims.

 Although Epstein’s death has been ruled a suicide, the mysterious circumstances surrounding his death — including two broken cameras outside of his cell — has fueled speculation that he was murdered.
 Regardless, per The Inquisitr, high-profile defense attorney Alan Dershowitz, who helped Epstein secure his 2008 prosecution deal, believes that he committed suicide.